-The Hoka Mach Supersonic is a bouncy, comfy shoe that work for short, long, and speedy runs.
+The Hoka Mach 5 is a lightweight, bouncy, and comfortable shoe that works for short, long, and speedy runs.
 The Profly+ midsole is bouncy and does a great job with impact protection despite the mid-tier stack height.
-The jacquard mesh upper is soft, well-cushioned, with a gusseted tongue that doesn’t move on you.
-The traction is great in all conditions but the outsole is foam so durability is an issue.
-It won’t be the longest-lasting shoe, but the Mach Supersonic is a shoe that does everything well.
+The upper is soft, widens at the forefoot, and allows very good airflow.
+The traction is great in all conditions, but the outsole is rubberized foam, so durability is an issue.
+It won’t be the longest-lasting shoe, but the Mach 5 is a shoe that does everything well.
 Read the full review.
-Price: $150

 Puma Magnify Nitro

 The Magnify Nitro is one of our favorite daily runners.
 At $140, it’s priced right for a high-end cushioned running shoe.
-It may be a little bulky but that’s a trade-off that results in a super comfortable upper with a lot of plush foam providing impact protection.
+It may be a little bulky, but that’s a trade-off that results in a super comfortable upper with a lot of plush foam providing impact protection.
 Read the full review.
-Price: $140